Editorial Review

 Reconstitution and Concentration Calculations

-Every peptide dosing chart is only useful if one can accurately prepare and measure peptide solutions.
-Reconstitution math is the foundation of reliable dosing:
+A peptide dosing chart is only useful if peptide solutions can be prepared and measured accurately.
+Reconstitution math is the foundation of reliable dosing.

 Basic Reconstitution Formula